0glabs/0g-doc/docs/build-with-0g/da-integration.md

 # 0G Data Availability (DA): Integration
 ----

-To submit data to the 0G DA, you need to run a DA client, which interfaces with the Encoder for data encoding and the Retriever for data access.
+To submit data to the 0G DA, you must run a DA Client node and the Encoder node.
+The DA client interfaces with the Encoder for data encoding and the Retriever for data access.

 ### Maximum blob size